-The film rights to The Mortal Instruments were optioned by Unique Features, the film production company set up by former founders and co-presidents of New Line Bob Shaye and Michael Lynne, who oversaw the production of the Lord of the Rings movies, back in 2009.
+The film rights to The Mortal Instruments were optioned by Unique Features back in 2009.
 They then teamed with Constantin Films to produce and film the actual movie, with Sony Screen Gems distributing and Harald Zwart directing.
-The film will be based on the first book and called The Mortal Instruments: City of Bones.
+The film was based on the first book of the Mortal Instruments and called The Mortal Instruments: City of Bones.

-The movie started filming August 20, 2012, in Toronto and the release date is August 23, 2013.
-Up to date set reports and photos of the cast can be found at https://www.facebook.com/TheMortalInstruments
+The movie started filming August 20, 2012, in Toronto and was released August 21, 2013.
+Up to date info can be found at https://www.facebook.com/TheMortalInstruments

 As the lovely Ally Carter, author of the Gallagher Girls series, says on her website: “I can’t get you in the Gallagher Girls movies.
 Cassie Clare can’t get you in the Mortal Instruments movies.
 Rick Riordan can’t get you in the Percy Jackson movies.
 And on and on.
 We just can’t.”